liftoff/GateOne/gateone/docs/source/Developer/js_gateone.rst

             GateOne.prefs.webWorker = "https://gateone.company.com/static/go_process.js";

-        This is the fallback path to Gate One's Web Worker.
+        This is the fallback path to Gate One's `Web Worker <https://developer.mozilla.org/en-US/docs/DOM/Worker>`_.
 You should only ever have to change this when embedding Gate One into another application *and* your Gate One server is listening on a different port than your app's web server.
-Otherwise Gate One will just use the Web Worker located at :js:attr:`GateOne.prefs.url`/static/go_process.js.
+Otherwise Gate One will just use the `Web Worker <https://developer.mozilla.org/en-US/docs/DOM/Worker>`_ located at :js:attr:`GateOne.prefs.url`/static/go_process.js.

     .. js:attribute:: GateOne.prefs.auth